-Thies is interested in supervising new PhD students in Real Estate Finance, preferably with a focus on new (somewhat “big”) data or, alternatively, property markets in the very long run.
-However, candidates might have a look at this debate first …
+Professor Lindenthal is the course director for Cambridge’s postgraduate MPhil programme in Real Estate Finance.
+He is interested in supervising new PhD students in Real Estate Finance, preferably with a focus on new (or “big”) data or, alternatively, property markets in the very long run.